paciorek/future-kubernetes/README.md

 Here is some documentation on using [Jupyter with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html) and using [Dask on Kubernetes](https://docs.dask.org/en/latest/setup/kubernetes.html).

 Thanks also to Ryan Lovett of the UC Berkeley Statistical Computing Facility for helping me with Kubernetes.

+Finally, thanks to Henrik Bengtsson, the developer of the future package, for suggestions on improving this workflow and some tweaks to the future package ecosystem that supported this workflow.